How Your Thoughts Are Making You Sick (Mind-Body Connection Explained)

 Water-Fire Imbalance in Traditional Teachings

-One particularly insightful framework describes illness as failure of “water and fire to mix.”
-Water energy—associated with coolness, stillness, and the lower body—must rise to temper the heart’s fire.
-Meanwhile, heart fire—representing warmth, activity, and consciousness—must descend to activate the water energy.
+One of the most powerful frameworks for understanding mind-body connection imbalance describes illness as a failure of “water and fire to mix.”
+In this model, water energy—linked to calmness, stillness, and the lower body—must rise to cool and stabilize the heart’s fire.
+At the same time, heart fire—associated with activity, emotion, and consciousness—must descend to energize and regulate the body’s deeper systems.

 How to Heal Mind-Body Connection Sickness